-"replication on the postgres slave is too far behind master [value in bytes]"
+"replication on the postgres standby is too far behind primary [value in bytes]"

-When this alert fires, the Postgres slave replication process may be struggling to keep up (due to load) or may have stopped altogether.
-Take a look at the graph linked by Nagios historical information.
+When this alert fires, the Postgres standby replication process may be struggling to keep up (due to load) or may have stopped altogether.

-If one node is down (resulting in Graphite having NULL values for one metric) then the reported lag will jump to size of the XLOG position on the remaining node and raise a CRITICAL alert.
+If one node is down (resulting in Graphite having NULL values for one metric), you should see a CRITICAL alert.

 If the slave has fallen too far behind or is in an otherwise unrecoverable state then you may need to resync it.

-If this is a new machine, the issue may be
+If this is a new machine, or if you have recently resynced it, the issue may be